python/devguide/pullrequest.rst

 employed to look at pull requests).
-If your pull request has not received any notice from reviewers (i.e., no comment made) after one month, first "ping" the issue on the `issue tracker`_ to remind the noisy list that the pull request needs a review.
+If your pull request has not received any notice from reviewers (i.e., no comment made) after one month, first "ping" the issue on the `issue tracker`_ to remind the nosy list that the pull request needs a review.
 If you don't get a response within a week after pinging the issue, then you can try emailing python-dev@python.org to ask for someone to review your pull request.